Rambo Micklem

 If your question is not listed or if you are unsure whether the bridle is suitable for your horse, you can always contact us for personal advice.

-View our full range of Rambo here.
+View our complete assortment of Rambo here.

 What is a Rambo Micklem bridle?

 The Rambo Micklem bridle is the first anatomical bridle on the market, developed by William Micklem.
 It is designed to relieve pressure on sensitive pressure points and nerves on the horse's head, minimizing pressure behind the ears.
-This ensures greater comfort and a quieter contact.What is the difference between the Rambo Micklem Multi Bridle and Competition Bridle?
+This ensures greater comfort and quieter rein contact.What is the difference between the Rambo Micklem Multi Bridle and Competition Bridle?

 How exactly does the Micklem bridle work?

-Yes, the Micklem Multi Bridle can be used bitless in three ways: sidepull, jaw crossed, or chin crossed.
+Yes, the Micklem Multi Bridle can be used bitless in three ways: sidepull, jaw crossed, or poll crossed.
 The Competition Bridle cannot be used bitless.Why is a Micklem bridle more comfortable for my horse?

-A Rambo Micklem bridle is suitable for almost any horse, but is especially ideal for horses that are sensitive to traditional pressure points, or horses that benefit from a quieter contact.Where can I buy Rambo Micklem bridles?
+A Rambo Micklem bridle is suitable for almost any horse, but is especially ideal for horses that are sensitive to traditional pressure points, or horses that benefit from quieter rein contact.Where can I buy Rambo Micklem bridles?